 If you do have to intervene and mediate, it’s important to clarify everyone's goals.
 It’s difficult to resolve conflicts if the goal of either party is to win.

 It isn’t always important to figure out who’s right and who’s wrong.
 As a leader, your goal should always be solution-oriented.

 When approaching the conflicting parties, it’s also helpful to define the conflict.
 In some cases, the conflicting parties may even be upset about completely different issues.

-Present conflict can also escalate quickly if there are unresolved conflicts from the past.
+Present conflict escalates quickly if there are unresolved conflicts from the past.
 So it’s important to understand the nature of the conflict before you facilitate the reconciliation process.

-Listening is the key to understanding.
-Active listening is more than just hearing what your employees have to say, but it’s also paying attention to nonverbal communication.
+The key to understanding is to actively listen.
+When you listen actively, you don't just hear what your employees have to say; you also pay attention to nonverbal communication.

-You can get a sense of their emotional state from the tone of their voice, gestures, posture, and facial expressions.
-Pay attention to all of these things and allow it to inform your understanding of the situation.
+You can get a sense of their emotional state from their body language--the tone of their voice, gestures, posture, and facial expressions.
+Pay attention to all of these nonverbal cues, and allow it to inform your understanding of the conflict situation.